FSC Foundation

 About Christian Brothers Investment Services (CBIS)

 CBIS is a global investment management firm that has been a trusted partner for Catholic institutions and their consultants worldwide for over four decades.
-The firm manages more than $11 billion (as of March 31, 2024) across a broad range of Catholic organizations, including dioceses, schools, hospitals, and religious institutes.
-Specializing in Catholic Responsible Investing, a distinct investment approach that combines research-driven stock screening with active ownership, CBIS helps Catholic organizations align their investments with Catholic beliefs.
-Using Catholic Responsible Investing as an overlay, CBIS actively blends complementary institutional managers to sub-advise its diverse investment strategies.
+The firm manages more than $12.8 billion (as of September 30, 2025) across a broad range of Catholic organizations, including dioceses, schools, hospitals, and religious institutes.
+Specializing in Catholic Responsible Investments, a distinct investment approach that combines research-driven stock exclusions with active ownership, CBIS helps Catholic organizations align their investments with Catholic social teaching.
+Using Catholic Responsible Investments as an overlay, CBIS actively blends complementary institutional managers to sub-advise its diverse investment strategies.
 CBIS is a Registered Investment Advisor owned by the De La Salle Christian Brothers in the United States and the Center of the Institute in Rome.
 Headquartered in Chicago, CBIS also has an office in the Generalate of the Brothers of the Christian Schools in Rome.

 The FSC Foundation invites proposals to initiate and/or support educational projects which will serve the poor, the handicapped, and others victimized by society.
 It hopes that ultimately such projects will become self-reliant and their participants will be enabled to help themselves.